Jane Asher

 Early Life and Background

-Jane Asher was born on 5 April 1946 in Willesden, Middlesex, England, the middle of three children to Richard Asher and Margaret Eliot.
-Her father was a consultant physician and broadcaster and her mother taught at the Guildhall School of Music and Drama; her elder brother is the record producer and manager Peter Asher.
+Jane Asher was born on 5 April 1946 in Willesden, Middlesex, England, the middle of three children of Richard Asher and Margaret Eliot.
+Her father worked as a consultant in blood and mental diseases and was active as a broadcaster and medical writer; her mother was a professor at the Guildhall School of Music and Drama.
+Asher grew up in a family engaged with the arts and public life, and her elder brother Peter Asher later became a record producer and manager, originally known as one half of Peter and Gordon.

 Jane Asher Career